-For each of our Top 10 walks we have included a detailed description and a slideshow of photo’s giving a step by step account of what to expect.
+For each of our walk guide articles we have included a detailed description and a slideshow of photo’s giving a step by step account of what to expect.

 Each walk has been graded both for difficulty and length.
 The walk times are average for a fit adult who regularly walks, if you walk a bit slower then allow more time.

 Easy – can be completed by the less physically fit wearing shoes with little ankle support.

 Medium – most of the path is easy walking but there may be a slightly rougher, wetter or steeper section.

 Difficult – much of the path is rougher to walk on with steep sections.
 There may also be a tricker crossing or a more challenging section.
 The overall walk will require a reasonable fitness level.

 Short – the entire walk can be completed in under an hour